-Angioplasty is a procedure used to widen or relieve a blockage in the arteries.
+Angioplasty is a procedure used to open narrowed or blocked blood vessels called arteries.

 You will meet the radiologist carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-Angioplasty is a procedure used to widen narrowed arteries to allow blood to flow through normally.
-It can be used to treat a condition called peripheral arterial disease, where the arteries carrying blood to your limbs are narrowed (see our common questions for more information).
+Angioplasty of the leg arteries is a procedure used to unblock the arteries in your legs to allow blood to flow more freely.
+It can help treat a condition called peripheral arterial disease.

 An angioplasty is done by a radiologist (a doctor who specialises in using imaging methods to diagnose medical conditions).